 Unfortunately, Google also seems to identify the term “capitol building” with the Capitol Building in Washington, D.C.

 That may be why, when I search for something such as [Illinois capitol building], instead of seeing a result in Springfield, Illinois, I’m presented in Google Maps with a listing for the “State of Illinois Department” which is located near the Washington D.C.
 Capitol Building on N Capitol Street.
-I saw that on a number of Maps results, and it’s also possible that I saw these results because those offices were located on N Capitol Street.
+I saw that on several Maps results, and it’s also possible that I saw these results because those offices were located on N Capitol Street.

 I known there’s an Illinois State Capitol Building.
-There have actually been six of them in the history of Illinois.
+There have been six of them in the history of Illinois.
 So I modified my search in Google Maps to look for [illinois state capitol], and one the listings provided me with a link to the State Capitol.
 Knowing the right “name” for a building can make a difference.

 Google Maps a Moving Target

 Knowing which City that a capital building is in can sometimes help as well.
-I had to search for the “capital” of many states, so that I could include that city name in my search for the “capitol” building in that city.
+I had to search for the “capital” of many states so that I could include that city name in my search for the “capitol” building in that city.

 For example, if I start out searching for [state of california] in Google Maps, the result I receive is a map of the State of California, with a place pin located in the center of the State.
-If I then search for [washington D.C.], and then perform another search for [State of California], the result I see is titled “State of California,” and is located at 444 N. Capitol St. NW # 134, Washington, DC.
+If I then search for [washington D.C.] and then perform another search for [State of California], the result I see is titled “State of California,” and is located at 444 N. Capitol St. NW # 134, Washington, DC.

 Authoritative Web Pages and Missing Addresses